Whistler Blackcomb: Rainbow Lodge and other early resorts

-By 1914, the Philip's Rainbow Lodge fishing resort was completed with four bedrooms, a large living/dining area and a kitchen.
-The resort was named for the Rainbow trout that were the main attraction of the resort.
-That same year, the Pacific Great Eastern Railway (PGE) reached the lake, from Squamish.
+By 1914, the Philips' Rainbow Lodge fishing resort was completed with four bedrooms, a large living/dining area and a kitchen.
+The resort was named for the rainbow trout that were the main attraction of the resort.
+That same year, the Pacific Great Eastern Railway (PGE) reached the lake from Squamish.
 Executives of the PGE suggested the Lodge host fishermen from Vancouver, which was now less than two days away (from three or more) via steamship to Squamish and then the PGE to Alta Lake.
-A standard rate of $2 for a week was applied, and the very first group arrived with 25 people.
+A standard rate of $2 for a week was applied, and the first group arrived with 25 people.
 The resort was a hit.
 Millar left when the railway arrived, looking to get further away from civilization.

 Building followed demand, and over time the lodge grew to include an additional 45 buildings (cabins, tennis courts, general store, post office) and could accommodate 100 people.
 It became the most popular west coast resort for 30 years.
 The Philips operated the Lodge until 1948 when they sold it to Alec and Audrey Greenwood.
 The main Lodge burnt down in 1977, but today the area has been preserved as Rainbow Park.
 The Philips both remained in the valley until their deaths.
-Alex died in 1968 at the age of 86, and Myrtle died in 1986 at the age of 95.
+Alex died in 1968 at age 86, and Myrtle died in 1986 at age 95.